Derek Bindner, Owner, Founder and Head Instructor

 Sempai Dr. Marty Bezaire

 Marty started his martial arts training in 1994, and has studied under Sensei Bindner since 2010.
 He has previously worked as a kinesiologist and personal trainer.
 Currently he works as a local physician, trained at Western University, who has a split practice in family medicine as well as in community emergency medicine.
 He has a passion for trying and sharing new foods, enjoys hiking, music, and sharing his interests with his family and friends.

 Sempai John Suderman

 John started his martial arts journey under Sensei Bindner in 2013.
-He initially began his lessons in the family class with his two sons (who are now both Junior black belts).
-John currently helps in the kids class were he enjoys seeing the kids progress and reach new levels of focus and confidence.
+He initially began his lessons in the family class with his two sons, and helps in the teen classes were he enjoys seeing the kids progress and reach new levels of focus and confidence.
 John’s other activities include drawing, meditation and metal art.

 Sempai Kipp Eaton

 Kipp started his martial arts journey (under construction)